-The driver is the most important unit in earphones.
+The driver is the most important unit in headphones.
 That’s because it’s the component that converts electrical signals into sound.
 In other words, it creates the sound you hear.
-Think of earphone drivers as tiny loudspeakers inside your ear.
+Think of headphone drivers as tiny loudspeakers inside your ear.

 A driver unit is composed of three components:

-- A diaphragm – vibrates to create sound waves
+- Diaphragm – vibrates to create sound waves.

 The Impact of Driver Size on the Audio Quality

 Simply put, the larger the driver the better the bass.
-But that doesn’t mean earphones with larger drivers produce better sound than their counterparts with smaller drivers.
+But that doesn’t mean headphones with larger drivers produce better sound than their counterparts with smaller drivers.
 Far from it.
-There are many factors that come into play when it comes to earphones’ sound quality.
+There are many factors that come into play when it comes to headphones’ sound quality.
 Here’s everything you need to know about how driver size impacts the audio quality.

 Is Bigger Always Better?

-An earphones driver is usually in the range of 8mm – 15mm in diameter while a headphones driver ranges from 20mm – 50mm in diameter.
-Generally, a driver’s size determines the loudness of the earphone.
+An earphones driver is usually in the range of 8mm to 15mm in diameter while a headphones driver ranges from 20mm to 50mm in diameter.
+Generally, a driver’s size determines the loudness of the headphones.

-Many people have been made to believe that the bigger the size, the better the sound quality.
-This is not entirely true, although due to a larger diaphragm, the bass may be a little cleaner, but earphones with large drivers also tend to struggle in reproducing high frequencies (treble).
+Many people believe the bigger the size, the better the sound quality.
+This is not entirely true, although due to a larger diaphragm, the bass may be a little cleaner.
+However, headphones with large drivers also tend to struggle in reproducing high frequencies (treble).

 While bigger drivers are capable of producing higher output, this doesn’t mean they deliver better output.
 It’s the quality of the driver unit and the variation of materials inside that makes a huge difference.
-Take Apple EarPods or any other tiny earbuds, for example.
+Take Google’s Pixel Buds or any other tiny earbuds, for example.
 These earbuds are tiny with very small drivers, yet they produce sound quality that rivals other brands with larger drivers.

 Both headphones are tuned very differently.
 The M50X has tuning, pads, and enclosures designed for a slightly aggressive response, while the M40X is designed around a flatter and more neutral signature.
 In both cases the type of padding used and the enclosure of the cups have a larger impact on the sound than the drivers used.

-In a nutshell, the size of the driver does affect the output and the frequency range of earphones.
+In a nutshell, the size of the driver does affect the output and the frequency range of headphones.
 However, you should not base your buying decision on the size of the drivers alone.
-There are other factors such as the type of drivers used and the frequency range that affects the quality of sound more than the size of the drivers used.
+There are other factors, such as the type of drivers used and the frequency range that affects the quality of sound more than the size of the drivers used.